HsiangHung/Machine_Learning_Note/ML_application/Observability/microservice_trace/README.md

 Distributed tracing now meets this need, allowing companies to better understand the performance issues affecting their microservices environments.

-### 2.2 The difference between distributed tracing and logging

-Before the advent of containers, Kubernetes, and microservices, gaining visibility into monolithic systems was simple.
-However, in distributed environment, distributed tracing provides comprehensive visibility into application performance across microservices and containers.

-Log aggregation may give a snapshot of the activity within a collection of individual services, but the logs lack contextual metadata to provide the full picture of a request as it travels downstream through possibly millions of application dependencies.
-On its own, this method simply isn’t sufficient for troubleshooting in distributed systems.[[Dynatrace]][What is distributed tracing and why does it matter?]

-In comparison, distributed tracing is the process of following a single transaction from endpoint to endpoint in context.

-### Reference

-* [What is distributed tracing and why does it matter?]: https://www.dynatrace.com/news/blog/what-is-distributed-tracing/ [[Dynatrace] What is distributed tracing and why does it matter?](https://www.dynatrace.com/news/blog/what-is-distributed-tracing/)

-* [Introduction: What Is Distributed Tracing?]: https://www.oreilly.com/library/view/distributed-tracing-in/9781492056621/preface01.html
-[[O'Reilly] Introduction: What Is Distributed Tracing?](https://www.oreilly.com/library/view/distributed-tracing-in/9781492056621/preface01.html)

-* [Microservices Observability with Distributed Tracing]: https://medium.com/swlh/microservices-observability-with-distributed-tracing-32ae467bb72a
-[[Uzziah Eyee] Microservices Observability with Distributed Tracing](https://medium.com/swlh/microservices-observability-with-distributed-tracing-32ae467bb72a)

 ## 3. Root Cause Analysis Using Traces